 CardSpace is the name for a new technology in .NET Framework 3.0 that simplifies and improves the safety of accessing resources and sharing personal information on the Internet.
 It helps developers build Web sites and software that are less susceptible to the most commonly deployed identity-related attacks such as phishing.
-Windows CardSpace helps alleviate the problems of traditional online security mechanisms by reducing reliance on user names and passwords and instead using a separate desktop and cryptographically strong claims-based authentication.
+Windows CardSpace helps alleviate the problems of traditional online security mechanisms by reducing reliance on user names and passwords and instead of using a separate desktop and cryptographically strong claims-based authentication.

-Windows has a command-line utility called as the whoami utility (Who Am I?).
+Windows has a command-line utility called the whoami (Who Am I?).
 With this utility, you can find out the name of the account that’s currently logged on, its SID, the names of the security groups of which it’s a member, and its privileges.
 Learn more about WHOAMI at The Windows Club.

-Digital Locker Assistant Tool
+10] Digital Locker Assistant Tool

 This desktop client also keeps your software & license keys online; so that the question of misplaced keys does not arise at all.

-Situated in C\Windows\System32\ is Windows new ‘SnippingTool.exe’.
-Another useful in-built utility to capture screen-shots. its Shortcut can be found in the start menu>all programs >accessories.
+Situated in C\Windows\System32\ is Windows new ‘SnippingTool.exe.’
+Another useful in-built utility to capture screenshots.
+Its Shortcut can be found in the start menu>all programs >accessories.

 It can take full-screen, a particular window, any rectangle, or free-form “snips” of your screen & open it in an editor.
 Here you can highlight parts of the screenshot and draw on it with a free form pen of different colors, thickness, and tip styles.
 It is pretty easy to configure it as you wish to.